amazon-braket/amazon-braket-ocean-plugin-python/README.md

 **This prerelease documentation is confidential and is provided under the terms of your nondisclosure agreement with Amazon Web Services (AWS) or other agreement governing your receipt of AWS confidential information.**

-The Amazon Braket Ocean Plugin is an open source library that provides a framework that you can use to interact with Ocean tools on top of Amazon Braket.
+The Amazon Braket Ocean Plugin is an open source library in Python that provides a framework that you can use to interact with Ocean tools on top of Amazon Braket.

 ## Prerequisites
 Before you begin working with the Amazon Braket Ocean Plugin, make sure that you've installed or configured the following prerequisites.